Pra1237159/BI-360/README.md

 This repository serves as my documentation for the AtliQ Hardwares Business Insights 360 - Power BI Project.
-It was created as a self-learning project for the course: [Get Job Ready: Power BI Data Analytics for All Levels 3.0](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project) by [Codebasics](https://codebasics.io/).

 The entire project has been implemented using Microsoft Power BI Desktop 2.128.751.0 and published on Microsoft Power BI Service.